spautz/dynamic-selectors/packages/core/README.md

   // Else: throw, return default value, etc
 });

-/* Because dependencies are dynamic, selectors are easier to compose together */ const getBooksForMultipleAuthors = createDynamicSelector((getState, authorIds) => {
+// Because selector-to-selector calls are dynamic, it's easier to compose and reuse them const getBooksForMultipleAuthors = createDynamicSelector((getState, authorIds) => {
   return authorIds.map(getBooksForAuthor);
 });

-getBooksForMultipleAuthors(state, [1, 2, 3]);
+// Each selector in the stack maintains its own cache getBooksForMultipleAuthors(state, [1, 2, 3]);
 getBooksForMultipleAuthors(state, [4, 5, 6]);
-// This hits the cache
-getBooksForMultipleAuthors(state, [1, 2, 3, 4, 5, 6]);
+// This reuses the cached values from the earlier calls getBooksForMultipleAuthors(state, [1, 2, 3, 4, 5, 6]);
 ```